SpeechColab/GigaSpeech/README.md

 ```

 ### Audio Processing
-* `Resampling`: Audio files in GigaSpeech are encoded in `OPUS`, with bandwith conforming to 16k sample rate.
-However some Python/C libraries may have bugs that they don't honor the sample rate encoded in OPUS, and directly extract 48kHz wavs.
-We recommend our users explicitly resample opus to 16k wav before training & testing (this could be done on-the-fly or offline).
-For opus-to-wav conversion, refer to our exampler tool [here](utils/opus_to_wav.py).
+* `Resampling`: Audio files in GigaSpeech are encoded in `opus`, with bandwith conforming to 16k sample rate.
+However some Python/C libraries may have bugs that they don't honor the sample rate encoded in opus, and directly extract 48kHz wavs.
+We recommend our users to explicitly resample opus to 16k wav before training & testing to avoid such pitfalls(this could be done on-the-fly or offline).
+For opus-to-wav conversion, refer to our exampler tool [utils/opus_to_wav.py](utils/opus_to_wav.py)

 ### Text Pre-Processing
 * `Punctuations`: By design we keep 4 punctuations in labels(utterance's `text_tn` section)